 The Board and its committees meet throughout the year and act by written consent from time to time as appropriate.
 The Board delegates various responsibilities and authority to its Board committees.
 Committees regularly report on their activities and actions to the Board.
-The Board currently has and appoints the members of: the Audit Committee and the Compensation Committee, which we refer to as the "Committee".
+The Board currently has and appoints the members of: the Audit Committee and the Compensation Committee.
 The Audit Committee has a written charter approved by the Board which can be found on our corporate website at http://ir.aspen.edu/governance-documents.